Digital-Media/fhooe-router/README.md

    }
    ```

-The static method is intended primarily for quickly getting the route string.
+The static method is intended primarily to quickly get the route string.
 It offers less functionality, e.g., no reverse route resolution.

 ## Contributing